 Choosing a driving instructor is an important part of learning to drive.
-Consider these points to find the right instructor to help you pass your test.
+Here’s a couple of things to consider to help you find the right person for the job.

-To ensure you’re receiving the best instruction possible, it’s important to make sure you find an Approved Driving Instructor (ADI).
-This means your instructor is fully equipped with all the up to date knowledge and expertise they need to help you pass your test and become a safe driver.
+To make sure you’re getting top quality teaching, it’s important to make sure you find an approved driving instructor (ADI).
+This means your instructor is up to date with all the knowledge and expertise they need to help you pass your test and become a safe driver.
 You can find Approved Driving Instructors near you on the DVSA website.

+No amount of google searches can beat word of mouth, just ask a few mates who they used.
 It takes time and effort to build a good reputation.
-If your driving instructor’s stellar reputation precedes them, it will be for good reason.
-Chances are they have taught and helped many happy learners to pass their test before you.
+If you’ve heard lots of good things about an instructor, chances are they’ve taught and helped many learners to pass their test before you.

-If you live in a bigger town or city, there will be plenty of excellent driving instructors near you.
+If you live in a bigger town or city, you’re probably spoilt for choice when it comes to choosing a driving instructor.
 However, if you live in a more rural area your options may be more limited.
-Don’t be afraid to look at instructors in the next town or village.
+If you can’t find anyone you’re happy with, don’t be afraid to look at instructors in the next town or village.
 They may be far better suited to your personality and learning style.

 Do you want to sit your test for an automatic or manual licence?
 It’s important that you choose an instructor with the correct transmission, especially if like the majority of drivers you plan on driving a manual car when you pass your test.